Twispay/twispay.github.io/index.md

 # Introduction

+This document is intended for:
+• Merchants who want to understand the payment processing features of the twispay® hosted payment page service
+• Web Developers who integrate a merchant’s website with twispay® payment page for payment processing
-This document is intended for Merchants / Web Developers who want to understand and integrate Twispay's payment process features with a merchant's website.
+This document will help you understand and integrate twispay’s interface and its parameters to process a payment transaction properly for your shop.

 The Twispay® payment page is a securely hosted web payment form designed to accept internet e-commerce transactions.

+The twispay® payment page is a securely hosted web payment form designed to accept internet e-commerce transactions.
-With Twispay's payment page in place, customers are redirected from the merchant's website to a payment form hosted by Twispay, so the merchant is no longer exposed to the sensitive payment details (Card Number, CVV, etc.) required to process a payment.

-To accomplish this, the merchant displays a "Purchase" button within an HTML form on their website that will submit a POST request to the twispay® secure site.
+With twispay’s payment page in place a merchant is no longer exposed to the sensitive payment details required to process a payment, because the customers are redirected from the merchant website to a payment form hosted by twispay®.
+To accomplish this the merchant displays a "Purchase" button within an HTML form on their website that will submit a POST request to twispay® secure site.

 - For production, the secure URL is: https://secure.twispay.com
 - For test, the secure URL is: https://secure-stage.twispay.com